 Sunday: Why do you think women develop negative relationships with their bodies?

-Arlenne: The media has a ton !
-Ton !
-TON !
-To do with it!
-For my undergrad I studied Advertising, I learned so much about selling products and how to appeal to the consumer.
-The focus is always on making the consumer feel like they are missing something, that they need something in order to be complete, to feel prettier, richer, stronger, and so forth.
-Same reason why the advertisements being used in media are so beautifully photo-shopped.
-Everything from the psychology of color to the body copy, the words and images chosen are used to make us feel like we aren’t perfect, that we need something to be complete.
-These strategies are used in every industry: fashion, beauty, skin care, automobiles, food, Everything.
+Arlenne: The media has a ton!
+TON!
+TON! to do with it!
+During my undergrad, I studied Advertising, and I learned so much about selling products and how to appeal to the consumer.
+The focus is always on making the consumer feel like they are missing something, that they need something to be complete—to feel prettier, richer, stronger, and so forth.
+It's the same reason why the advertisements in media are so beautifully photoshopped.
+Everything from the psychology of color to the body copy, the words, and images chosen are used to make us feel like we aren’t perfect, that we need something to be complete.
+These strategies are used in every industry: fashion, beauty, skincare, automobiles, food—everything.
 The average person in the United States is exposed to about 4,000 to 10,000 ads a day.
-Imagine that, just with media consumption alone they have about 4,000 to 10,000 different reasons to tell us we are not perfect on the daily.
+Imagine that—just with media consumption alone, they have about 4,000 to 10,000 different reasons to tell us we are not perfect on the daily.

-Sunday: What are a couple ways you’ve found to overcome negativity in relation to your body?
+Sunday: What are a couple of ways you’ve found to overcome negativity in relation to your body?

 Arlenne: Praising myself!
 Reminding myself that I am a Bad Ass Bitch!
 I say that with love.
 Not to feel better than anyone else, but to pour that love into myself.
 When I first began my self-love journey, I took the time to look into the mirror; to really look into my eyes, my smile, all my features.
-I always wondered, what the world saw when I was present.
-Crazy to say I had never really looked into myself before that moment, and to my surprise when I looked in the mirror I found some heart-warming eyes that were looking for adventure, for love to give, for memories to make.
-It triggered all the beautiful things I had experienced, the moments that scared me, and how I overcame them, I saw the people that made me smile; so I smiled at the mirror, and I fell in love.
-I fell in love with that person in the mirror, because what I saw was beyond my appearance, I realized that this was who the world saw.
-Someone who had a little crazy drive, a huge heart, with grit, full of smiles, at that moment I whispered to myself, “You are beautiful, you are strong, and you are capable of everything you set your mind to, so love yourself B, start loving yourself now, because this is your world, love, love, love.”
-So now when I look at the mirror and I’m feeling down, I remind myself of that moment, the moment I realized I was more.
+I always wondered what the world saw when I was present.
+It's crazy to say, but I had never really looked into myself before that moment.
+To my surprise, when I looked in the mirror, I found some heartwarming eyes that were looking for adventure, for love to give, for memories to make.
+It triggered all the beautiful things I had experienced, the moments that scared me, and how I overcame them.
+I saw the people that made me smile, so I smiled at the mirror, and I fell in love.
+I fell in love with that person in the mirror because what I saw was beyond my appearance.
+I realized that this was who the world saw—someone with a little crazy drive, a huge heart, with grit, full of smiles.
+At that moment, I whispered to myself, “You are beautiful, you are strong, and you are capable of everything you set your mind to, so love yourself, start loving yourself now because this is your world, love, love, love.”
+So now, when I look at the mirror and I’m feeling down, I remind myself of that moment, the moment I realized I was more.

 Sunday: What’s one thing you wish would change in the world to help present and future generations of women feel more beautiful in their own skin?

-Arlenne: I think in recent times we have begun to make a change, women are speaking up and sharing how human they are.
-Influencers speaking about the things that make them insecure, and taking those insecurities to make them feel stronger is such a powerful movement.
-So just encouraging each other on speaking up and spreading the message through platforms like SundayMorningView, changing the media one step at a time.
+Arlenne: I think in recent times, we have begun to make a change.
+Women are speaking up and sharing how human they are.
+Influencers are talking about the things that make them insecure and taking those insecurities to make them feel stronger.
+It's such a powerful movement.
+So, just encouraging each other to speak up and spreading the message through platforms like SundayMorningView, changing the media one step at a time.

 Sunday: Why is it important to feel sexy?

-Arlenne: For self expression, I believe women's ability to be sexy and sensual is like the 6th sense, it’s in our nature.
-Having that taken away, or being unable to tap into it, is limiting.
-It’s important because it’s powerful, liberating, and part of us.
+Arlenne: For self-expression, I believe women's ability to be sexy and sensual is like the 6th sense; it’s in our nature.
+Having that taken away or being unable to tap into it is limiting.
+It’s important because it’s powerful, liberating, and a part of us.

-Sunday: Some people feel taking pictures in underwear is wrong, how does it make you feel when you take photos in a bra and underwear?
+Sunday: Some people feel that taking pictures in underwear is wrong.
+How does it make you feel when you take photos in a bra and underwear?

-Arlenne: I am for it, I don’t feel like people should be judged for their personal choice to take a picture.
-Nudity is a form of art, and if women like to embrace their skin, wear some cute underwear then go for it.
-It’s your choice, your body, everyone else’s opinion is nothing you should be stressing about.
+Arlenne: I'm all for it.
+I don't believe people should be judged for their personal choice to take a picture.
+Nudity can be a form of art, and if women want to embrace their skin, wear some cute underwear, then go for it.
+It's your choice, your body, and everyone else's opinion is nothing to stress about.

 Sunday: How has SMV impacted you?

-Arlenne: SMV has empowered me, through the lens of real women.
-Having the opportunity to form a part of their events, where women share their insecurities, their flaws, it’s so amazing.
-SMV has lead me to new friends, that are my online cheerleaders, that I can hang with, and feel genuine kindness, and love.
-SMV has like a motherly empowering nature that makes you feel safe, and loved, so thank you.
+Arlenne: SMV has empowered me through the lens of real women.
+Having the opportunity to be a part of their events, where women share their insecurities and flaws, is so amazing.
+SMV has led me to new friends who are my online cheerleaders, and with whom I can feel genuine kindness and love.
+SMV has a motherly, empowering nature that makes you feel safe and loved, so thank you.

-To see more of Arlenne and follow her amazing journey, say hello on her instagram @rlennegonzalez
+To see more of Arlenne and follow her amazing journey, say hello to her on Instagram @rlennegonzalezz